Transfer of Equity Advice

 Transfer of equity is where you change the legal ownership of a property, i.e. the transfer of a share in the property.
 This could be as a result of adding someone onto the deeds of a property or removing someone.

 In most cases a transfer of equity occurs as part of a divorce or separation settlement.
-But it can also be used when a parent wishes to make a gift to their children, e.g. by adding their child(s) name to the property.
+It can also be used when a parent wishes to make a gift to their children, e.g. by adding their child(s) name to the property.

 Most common types of transfer include: